firasm/conferencekit/_sources/content/chapter02_pre/venue.md

 - Large rooms have a sound system: microphones, etc.
 - All rooms have a clear line of sight to the front of the room.
 - All rooms include extra chairs for people who might need to sit/rest.
-- Smaller rooms are available to use as family rooms, resting and quiet spaces.
+- Smaller rooms are available to use as family rooms, resting, and quiet spaces.
 - Rooms are not located near roadways, construction, mechanical equipment or have overhead lighting that creates noise and distractions that might cause disturbances for attendees.

 ## Washrooms